elijahdecker/AdventOfCode/ReadMe.md

       - Visit `https://localhost:5001/swagger` in your browser

 ## Puzzle Helper
-This allows you to easily create the needed input files and services as well as submitting answers.
+This allows you to easily create the needed services as well as submitting answers.

 In the `PuzzleHelper` folder, create a `Cookie.txt` file and add your own cookie that gets created when logging into the Advent of Code website.
 If you open the Network tab in your browser's Dev Tools while on the site, you'll see the cookie in the API calls that are made.